-To ensure the process is considerate of your needs, the assessment is scheduled in several sessions: initial consultation, diagnostic testing, and follow-up discussion of the report findings.
+To ensure the process is considerate of one’s neurodivergent needs, the assessment is scheduled in 2-4 sessions including but not limited to: initial consultation, diagnostic testing, follow-up discussion of the report findings, and a coaching session.
 During your initial consultation session the provider will go over in detail what to expect during the process and address any questions or concerns you may have.

 Breaks are automatically built into the testing day with the aim of making the process more comfortable.
-Each session is expected to last between 60 to 90 minutes.
+Each session is expected to last between 90 to 120 minutes.
 If you have questions after a session or about a test, please be sure to email us as soon as possible.
-During the final session, the provider will discuss the report of their findings and offer referrals to applicable community resources.
+During the final session, the provider will discuss the test findings and resulting diagnoses.

-The cost for the full assessment process is $875; this includes the deposit, all of the sessions, any testing, and a report of the provider’s findings.
-A payment plan is built into the process, with half due during scheduling and the remainder due after your first session.
-A non-refundable deposit of $437.50 (or the agreed-upon amount) is required to hold your assessment spot.
-We also offer financial assistance; read below in the FAQs for assistance requirements.
+The cost for the process is broken into two payments with half due during scheduling and the remainder due after your first session.
+A non-refundable deposit is required to hold your assessment spot.
+We are no longer offering financial assistance.

 Have questions or concerns?

-Please scroll to past this section for answers to frequently asked questions (FAQS), including what is required for financial assistance, confidentiality and disclosure concerns, participating in GRASP’s post-assessment research, other diagnoses, what ages we assess, helping out a partner, friend, or child, etc.
+Please scroll to past this section for answers to frequently asked questions (FAQS), confidentiality and disclosure concerns, participating in GRASP’s post-assessment research, other diagnoses, what ages we assess, helping out a partner, friend, or child, etc.